CamHenlin/iMessageWebClient/README.md

 ```
 `note: if you prefer to start the app without sudo, start it instead with the command: PORT=YOUR_PORT npm start, and adjust your web browser accordingly`

-## How to use:
+## How to access on some other device:
-- navigate your favorite web browser to https://localhost/
+- navigate your favorite web browser to https://localhost/ (or whatever forwarding service you have pointed to your computer, or its IP address!)
 - enter the key you set during the installation

-I also recommend setting up some kind of dns service, such as No IP, that you can use to access your computer remotely.
+- use the app as if it were the Messages app on an iPhone

 ## This is clunky!
 Yeah I will probably improve it over the next few days.